lonnieraymccollister/astrotools/README.md

 step (3 - 8bit_im)/(5 - 16bit)
 ((python astrotools.py) or (astrotools.exe(windows10/11))) 3 img_pixels2.png
-shows:  x - y - z(intensity in color and 3d)
+shows graph:  x - y - z(intensity in color and 3d)

-The following will create an image without using a spreadsheet.
-The output file is img_pixels2.png
+The following will create an image and display image without using a spreadsheet.
+The output file is img_pixels2.png ---

-((python astrotools.py) or (astrotools.exe(windows10/11))) 6 luminance.png
+((python astrotools.py) or (astrotools.exe(windows10/11))) 6 luminance.png 60 893 687

+60 is radius to be displayed.  --  893 687 --x y cordinates of the image centroid to be removed.

 ====================================================================================
 The python program is also compiled as a windows program which is nearly 400 meg and can be downloaded at https://lonnieraymccollister.info/Misc/astrotools.zip